creamakerspace/website/content/_index.md

 header = "Bring a group"
 description = "Build something different alongside people you already know and love.
-We'll help you create an unforgettable team-building event." image = "/images/teamwork.jpg"
-# link = "/groups"
+We'll help you create an unforgettable team-building event." image = "/images/teamwork.jpg" link = "/groups"

 [[extra.experiences]]
-header = "Join our community"
+header = "Become a member"
-description = "Whether you are a seasoned maker or just an occasional tinkerer, we want to make it possible to be a part of the Crea's maker community.
-We have memberships, single day usage, and even free open house nights." image = "/images/woodwork-3.jpg" link = "/join"
+description = "Become a member to use our makerspace and equipment to work on your own projects.
+You'll also get to work alongside other DIYers, inventors, dreamers, and doers full of intellectual curiosity." image = "/images/woodwork-3.jpg" link = "/join"